 Definition:

-An energy dissipation rate is the amount of energy per unit time that a system can dissipate.
+An energy dissipation rate is the amount of energy per unit of time a system can dissipate.
+The higher the dissipation rate, the better the performance of the machine.

 How to Calculate Energy Dissipation Rate?